TagGerr/THavalon/README.md

 Colgrevance only appears in games with at least 7 players.

+#### Oberon
+Oberon is an Evil role who is hidden from the rest of the Evil team.
+All members of the Evil team will know there's an Oberon, but not who it is (a Colgrevance will know who an Oberon is anyway, as per their information).
+Oberon is the evil-counterpart to Titania, and can declare to make a possibly successful mission fail or generate chaos.

+Oberon can only appear in games with 10 players, and is mutually exclusive with Titania.
+Note that, unlike Titania, Oberon is seen by Merlin as Evil.

+##### Ability: Suspend
+Once per game, on either the 2nd mission (always) or the 3rd mission (if the first two missions had different outcomes, e.g. 1 Successful mission and 1 Failed mission), if Oberon is not on the mission team, they may formally declare as Titania (even though they are Oberon) after mission cards have been selected (and potentially Inquisitioned) but before they are shuffled and revealed.
+Oberon may then collect all mission cards, excluding the mission leader's, shuffle them, examine them, and pick one card to remove.
+The mission leader's card and remaining cards are then shuffled together and the cards revealed as per usual.

+The next time Oberon is on a mission, they must play the card they removed on a previous mission, even if they normally could not play that card (e.g. Reversal).

+This ability has lots of interaction with other mechanics.
+Rulings for certain scenarios are as follows:
+- If the current mission team does not contain the mission leader, a Oberon using the Suspend ability may look at all cards played on that mission and remove one.
+- If Oberon attempts to Suspend Agravaine's Fail card (e.g. the Agravaine player is one of the people whose card Oberon can Suspend, and there is only one Fail among that set of cards), Agravaine may declare to cause the mission to Fail regardless.
+If Agarvaine does this, Oberon is **not** required to play a Fail card on the next mission they are on.
+- Oberon cannot look at or Suspend a card that has already been removed via Strong Inquisition.

+In 10 player games, players are expected to assume there is a Titania/Oberon (e.g. choosing the Quest card they wish to play and making it clear which card they have chosen to play for that Quest) for the 2nd and 3rd missions, even if they don't know if Titania/Oberon is present.
+This is to preserve the surprise of the Titania/Oberon declaration.

 ### Neutral
 The goal of Neutral roles depends on the role.
 Currently, the two neutral roles are guaranteed to appear in 9 player games, and will not appear in any other game.
 (Note that these roles are currently not playtested, and thus may be hilariously unbalanced).